 Brad leads Charles River's Decision Management Systems Division, which develops and applies a wide range of artificial intelligence (AI) techniques to help people and autonomy make better decisions.
 These AI techniques include: planning & optimization, data mining, data fusion, machine learning, knowledge representation, probabilistic modeling, and natural language processing.
 He is primarily interested in creating tools that promote understanding, produce insight, and support better, informed, decisions.
 This has led him to develop decision-support systems for planning and execution across the domains of air, maritime, space, ground, cyber, and missile defense operations.
 Brad earned a BS in Computer Science from Binghamton University and a MA in Computer Science from Brandeis University.

-Peter leads Charles River’s Human Effectiveness Division, which combines expertise in cognitive systems engineering, user interface design, simulation-based training and analysis, and software development to successfully integrate human operators with complex technologies.
+Peter leads Charles River’s Human-Centered Intelligent Systems Division, which combines expertise in cognitive systems engineering, user interface design, artificial intelligence (AI), simulation-based training and analysis, and software development to successfully integrate human operators with complex technologies.
 Peter also oversees the company’s efforts in healthcare support and training, for preparing and providing decision support to clinical providers and healthcare organizations.
 Peter’s primary research interests include simulation-based medical training, models of human performance, artificial intelligence, as well as scenario generation and computational narrative, a field which he helped to pioneer almost thirty years ago.
 He earned a BS in Computer Science and Engineering and a BS in Mathematics from the Massachusetts Institute of Technology, and an MS and a PhD in Computer Science from Carnegie Mellon University.

 Rich leads Charles River's Sensing, Perception, and Applied Robotics Division, which develops software and integrated systems for use in security and surveillance, automatic target recognition, robot localization, collision avoidance and navigation, multi-sensor fusion, and electronic warfare/signal processing.
 For over 25 years, Rich has successfully led programs for a wide range of both government and commercial customers, including various agencies within both DHS and DoD, as well as numerous international clients.
 His current product-area focus includes expanding the company’s offerings in video analytics and robotics/unmanned systems.
 Before joining Charles River, Rich served as Director of Custom Products at American Science and Engineering, where he led development of innovative X-ray based detection systems geared to combating terrorism and trade fraud.
 Earlier, he served as Director of Asia Pacific R&D for Comverse Network Systems, a global provider of enhanced telecommunications services platforms, and as Program Manager at GE Aerospace.
 Rich holds a BS in Electrical Engineering from Worcester Polytechnic Institute and an MBA in Entrepreneurship from Babson College.